 Lithotripsy is a procedure used to treat kidney stones that are too large to pass

 through the urinary tract.
-It works by sending focused ultrasound energy or shock
+It works by sending focused ultrasound energy as shock

 waves directly to the stone.
 The shock waves break a large stone into smaller stones

 that will pass through the urinary system.
 Lithotripsy lets people with certain types

 of kidney stones avoid surgery.
 To find the stone, healthcare providers use fluoroscopy.

 This is a series of moving X-ray pictures.
 They may also use ultrasound to find the

 There are 2 types of shock wave technology.
 In the original method, the person is

 placed in a tub of water through which the shock waves are sent.
 This method is still

 in use.
 More recently, machines have been developed that send shock waves through

 When substances normally excreted through the kidneys stay in a kidney, they may crystallize